core intentionsRecovery Dharma

 We attend meetings and cultivate deeper connections with Wise Friends and Mentors.

 With the formation of our new organization, one of the first ideas was about how to set standards for how our global sangha operates.
 There was a call to community members to come together to discuss these issues.
 This led to the creation of the Core Intentions Circle.
 These were written to be followed by every part of the Recovery Dharma community – local groups, inter-sanghas, regions, and the staff and Board of Directors of the nonprofit organization.

 The Core Intentions Circle started meeting regularly in August 2019 to develop the Core Intentions.
 Nine community meetings were held to elicit feedback and editing.
 In an early part of the process, members of the Inclusion Circle reviewed drafts to ensure that the language and tone were welcoming to all.
 The Core Intentions Circle continued to meet for countless hours to bring the document to where it is now, relying on the feedback of our community and the generosity of the members of the Circle.

-Please find attached the draft version of the Core Intentions.
 The Board has adopted this document to guide our work.
 We encourage the Recovery Dharma community (sanghas, Circles etc.) to review and consider adopting these Intentions.